 Consumers and firms are defined (= declared) in the respective .H modules and implemented in the respective .CPP modules.
-Both, consumers and firms are instantiations of AGENT.H and AGENT.CPP.
-This super-class declares data components of agents such as the given number of rules and their initial weights (parameterized in PARAMETER.H) and implements them.
+Both, consumers and firms are instantiations of the Agent class declared in AGENT.H and implemented in AGENT.CPP.
+This super-class declares data components of agents such as the given number of rules and their initial weights (parameterized in PARAME-TER.H) and implements them.